Man facing multiple charges in Keokuk St. drive-by shooting

 BATON ROUGE - Police have arrested a man following a June drive-by shooting.

 Around 1:45 a.m. on June 16, the victims were at a residence watching television when someone started banging on the front door.
-Due to the time, the victims were cautions.
+Due to the time, the victims were cautious.

 One of the victims grabbed a gun and answered the door.
 At the door, the man noticed an acquaintance known as "Bull" was the one banging.
 Authorities discovered his real name was Jason Brown.